Public Sociology Award

 Our faculty and alumni have been national leaders in both public outreach and community engagement.
 Beginning in 2005, we formally acknowledge individuals or groups who continuously reach beyond the rigors of their research to understand the issues, events, and change that engage a wider audience.
 Each year, we recognize the importance of work that can engage wider audiences outside of the University's setting.

-Read more to learn about our recent recipients for the Public Sociology Award:
+Learn more about the recipients of our Public Sociology Award:

 - 2022: Elizabeth Wrigley-Field

 - 2018: Heidi Barajas

 - 2016: Muneer Karcher-Ramos

 - 2015: Cawo Abdi

 - 2013: Minnesotans for a Fair Economy